Oscar Samson Rodriguez

-Oscar "Oca" Samson Rodriguez (born September 19, 1945) was the mayor of San Fernando, Pampanga in the Philippines from 2004 until his maximum third term in 2013.
-Rodriguez was formerly a member of Lakas-Kampi-CMD but switched to Liberal Party during the 2010 Philippine general elections.
+Oscar "Oca" Samson Rodriguez (born September 19, 1945) is a Filipino lawyer and politician.
+He served as the mayor of San Fernando, Pampanga in the Philippines from 2004 until his third term in 2013.

-Rodriguez is currently the president of the League of Cities of the Philippines, chairman of the Regional Development Council of Central Luzon, and vice president of the Union of Local Authorities of the Philippines.
+Rodriguez was former president of the League of Cities of the Philippines, chairman of the Regional Development Council of Central Luzon, and vice president of the Union of Local Authorities of the Philippines.
 He is the founding president of Movement for the Advancement of Young Advocates of Pampanga, and was a prosecutor during the impeachment trial of former President Joseph Estrada.